2b-frank/2b-frank/README.md

 <li><p style=""><span>ᶻ 𝗓 𐰁</span> If my avatar is asleep, that means I'm AFK.
 Better to send whispers, I might miss your normal messages!</p><p style=""></p></li></ul>
   <p style=""></p>
   <p align="center"><strong>I don't like 99.9% of the fandoms I'm technically a part of.
 If I don't acknowledge you approaching me, that's most likely why.
 Most of the time I just hang out with my friends in skins of characters I like, and have no interest in interacting with fandom mates.</strong></p>
-  <p align="center"><strong>If you for some reason care about my fiction discourse stance: IDGAF what your tastes are, bullying people is bad.
+  <p align="center"><strong>If you for some reason care about my <em>fiction</em> discourse stance: IDGAF, but bullying is bad.
 I'm employed and live under heavy censorship and technically a criminal for the fact of being gay btw.</strong></p>
 <p style=""></p>
 <p align="center">⊹₊° For more about me personally, check out https://2b-frank.straw.page !
 TW: BLOOD AND MILD FLASHING °₊⊹</p></div>
 <p align="center"><s>the fucking hit counter i was using stopped working. goddammit</s></p></div>